Osteomyelitis

 Introduction

-Common causative organisms include S. aureus (most common), Streptococci, Enterobacteur spp., H. Influnzae, P. aeruginosa (especially in intravenous drug users), and Salmonella spp. (especially in patients with sickle cell disease)
+The most common causative organisms for osteomyelitis include S. aureus (most common), Streptococci, Enterobacteur spp., H. Influnzae, P. aeruginosa (especially in intravenous drug users), and Salmonella spp. (especially in patients with sickle cell disease)

 Pathophysiology

-In chronic cases, the infection can lead to devascularisation of the affected bone, resulting in subsequent necrosis forming and the resorption of the surrounding bone.
-This leads to a ‘floating’ piece of dead bone, termed a sequestrum, which acts as a reservoir for infection (and is not penetrated by antibiotics, as it is avascular).
+In chronic cases, the infection can lead to devascularisation of the affected bone, resulting in necrosis and resorption of the surrounding bone.
+This leads to a “floating” piece of dead bone, termed a sequestrum, which acts as a reservoir for infection (and cannot be penetrated by antibiotics, as it is avascular).

 Risk Factors